oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 to infer additional personal information about the Holder, e.g., country of residency, citizenship etc. A better approach is to have more generalized types, for example an age-proof SD-JWT VC type.

-Additionally, Holders have to be informed that besides the actual requested claims what `type` information is shared with the Verifier.
+Additionally, Holders have to be informed that, besides the actual requested claims, the `type` information is shared with the Verifier.

 ## Issuer Phone Home